Tour summary with pictures

 Explore Queenstown

 Well-known as New Zealand's ‘adventure capital’, Queenstown is home to a range of adventures, from the world's first and most famous bungy jumps to jet boat thrills, white-water rafting, and skydiving.
 However, Queenstown offers far more than a fast-paced, action-packed holiday.
-Settled on the shores of beautiful Lake Wakatipu beneath a soaring panorama of the Remarkables Mountain Range, this alpine town is surrounded by a plethora of historic, gastronomic, and scenic wonders.
+Settled on the shores of beautiful Lake Wakatipu beneath a soaring panorama of the Remarkables Mountain Range, this alpine town is surrounded by many historic, gastronomic, and scenic wonders.
 Take a stroll through the beautiful lakefront parks and gardens, browse through market stalls on weekends, dine in wonderful al-fresco restaurants, or ride on the 100-year-old historic Steamship - TSS Earnslaw to Walter Peak Station.
 Take the Queenstown Gondola up to Bob's Peak and soak up the panoramic views of the magnificent lake and mountain ranges.
-And after all of that, if you do want the adrenaline rush, Queenstown is known for taking your pick from the Shotover Jet, Canyon Swing, Zipline, Luge, or Heli-ski.
+And after all of that, if you do want the adrenaline rush, Queenstown is known for taking your pick from the Shotover Jet, Canyon Swing, Zipline, Luge, or Heli-hike.

-SUGGESTED ACTIVITY - Shotover Jet Canyon Jet Boat Ride
+Suggested Activity - Shotover Jet Canyon Jet Boat Ride

 Shotover Jet is the only company permitted to operate in the Shotover River Canyons.
 It's a thrilling ride!
 Skim past rocky outcrops at close range in your Shotover Jet 'Big Red', as you twist and turn through the narrow canyons at breathtaking speeds.
 And a major highlight - hold tight for the world-famous Shotover Jet full 360-degree spins!

-SUGGESTED ACTIVITY - Appellation Boutique Wine Tour
+Suggested Activity - Appellation Boutique Wine Tour

 Experience a tasting journey through three of Central Otago’s incredibly scenic and varying wine sub-regions; Gibbston, Bannockburn and Cromwell.
 Visit three boutique vineyards, tasting their unique cool climate wines and discover why the Central Otago region has become world-renowned in its own right.
+Indulge at a fourth vineyard restaurant for a platter-style lunch, savouring the finest and freshest produce, accompanied with a wine flight.

 There will also be an opportunity to retrace history when you stroll through the charming historical settlement of Old Cromwell.